Frank Beckmann

-Frank Carl Beckmann (November 3, 1949 – February 12, 2022) was a German-born American broadcaster and talk radio host on WJR in Detroit, Michigan.
+Frank Carl Beckmann (November 3, 1949 – February 12, 2022) was an American broadcaster and talk radio host on WJR in Detroit, Michigan.
 He also was the radio play-by-play announcer for University of Michigan football from 1981 to 2013.

 Early life

-Beckmann was born in Kiel, West Germany, on November 3, 1949.
-His family immigrated to the United States when he was two years old and settled in east Detroit.
+Frank Carl Beckmann was born in Kiel, West Germany, on November 3, 1949.
+His family immigrated to the United States when he was two years old and settled on the east side of Detroit.
 They relocated to nearby Warren during his sophomore year because Cousino High School had a radio station and offered courses in radio.
-He then studied broadcast journalism at Macomb Community College for two years.
+He then studied broadcast journalism at Macomb Community College, where he graduated with an associate's degree.

-Broadcast career
+Career

 Beckmann started his broadcasting career in 1969, working by himself as news staff in Alpena.
 He was then employed by WKNR in Dearborn and WDRQ in Detroit for a brief period, before becoming part of WJR in 1972.
 He was recognized with commendation for "Best Coverage of a Single News Event" while covering the disappearance of Jimmy Hoffa.
 He was subsequently chosen to be the primary substitute for J. P. McCarthy, the station's morning host.

 Beckmann moved to the sports department of WJR by 1975, and eventually became its sports director.
 He became part of the radio team of the Detroit Lions in 1979, initially serving as an analyst for Bob Reynolds.
 He went on to succeed Reynolds as the team's play-by-play voice when the latter retired four years later.
-Beckmann also replaced Bob Ufer as the radio play-by-play announcer for University of Michigan football in 1981, when the latter stepped down due to health reasons.
-Beckmann ultimately served in that capacity until 2013, and oversaw the team's most recent national championship in 1997.
+Beckmann also replaced Bob Ufer as the radio play-by-play announcer for University of Michigan football in 1981, when the latter stepped down for health reasons.
+Beckmann ultimately served in that capacity until 2013, and oversaw the team's national championship in 1997.
 He was also an announcer for the Detroit Tigers from 1995 to 2003.

 Beckmann hosted Sportswrap, an all-sports talk show he created in 1981 that was one of the first of its kind.
 It ultimately ran for two decades.
 He also hosted The Frank Beckmann Show, a daily late-morning talk show on WJR in Detroit, from 2004 till he retired.
 Beckmann told his listeners on January 13, 2021, that he would retire on March 26.

 Political activism

-In 2011, Beckmann considered a campaign for the United States Senate seat occupied by Sen. Debbie Stabenow, but said that the need to register as a Republican and to quit his broadcasting positions led him to decide against a candidacy.
+In 2011, Beckmann considered a campaign for the United States Senate seat occupied by Debbie Stabenow, but said that the need to register as a Republican and to quit his broadcasting positions led him to decide against a candidacy.

 Personal life

 Beckmann married Karen Beckmann on February 2, 1973.
 They first met at a driver's training class and remained married until his death.
 Together, they had two children, Jonathan and Tori Kughn (Andrew Kughn), and three grandchildren, Pierson, Brooks, and Sawyer.

-Beckmann died in the evening on February 12, 2022, in hospice care at Clarkston, Oakland County, Michigan.
-He was 72, had multiple strokes and suffered from vascular dementia prior to his death.
+Beckmann died in the evening on February 12, 2022, in hospice care at Clarkston, Michigan, at the age of 72.
+He had suffered multiple strokes and had vascular dementia prior to his death.